nrayyagari/kubernetes-services/README.md

 - For simplicity sake, assume DevOps engineer name is JC
 - JC adds a new microservice, say 'microservice3' within `microservices-src-dir` directory along with a dockerfile to build image
+- Then, JC creates a kubernetes manifest file for that microservice under a folder called `microservice3` in `kubernetes-manifests` file
-- Then proceeds to create a CI workflow by creating `microservice3-build-push.yaml` in `.github` folder, customizes it with env variables like ECR repo for this new microservice
+- Thereafter proceeds to create a CI workflow by creating `microservice3-build-push.yaml` in `.github` folder, customizes it with env variables like ECR repo for this new microservice
-- Thereafter, JC creates a kubernetes manifest file for that microservice under a folder called `microservice3` in `kubernetes-manifests` file

 #### CI Part

-- Once he updates src code of his new microservices, Github actions will build the docker image, push it to ECR repo
+- Once he updates src code of his new microservices, Github actions will build the docker image, pushes it to ECR repo by authenticating using secrets fed into Github Secrets
-- Github itself updates the latest docker image tag in the kubernetes manifest file, so that it has name of the recent docker image
+- Github now itself updates the latest docker image tag in the kubernetes manifest file, so that it has name of the recent docker image

 #### CD Part

-- We need to create ArgoCD application by running `kubectl create -f microservice3-application.yaml` (only one time task)
+- JC needs to create ArgoCD application and deploy it by running `kubectl create -f microservice3-application.yaml` (only one time task)
-- We also need to mention in above file, where to fetch kubernetes manifest file for this application.
+- JC also needs to mention in above file, where to fetch kubernetes manifest file for this application.
 - ArgoCD will periodically poll this file every 3 minutes.
 If it detects any change in manifest file, it will deploy the application automatically.
+- JC now is in relax mode :)

 # Understanding Repo structure